pnkfelix/pnkfx-blog/source/_posts/2022-02-09-what-is-rusts-hole-purpose.markdown

 ## The Holes in the Argument

-I would like make that stronger claim.
+I would like to make that stronger claim.
 I think we have some evidence to support it.
 But we are not all the way there yet.

 ### From safe to unsafe